-Among Dr. Li's other credits, he is a long distance runner and successfully completed the New York City Marathon twice.
+Aside from Dr. Li's well decorated professional career at Weill Cornell Medicine, he is a long-distance runner and has successfully completed the New York City Marathon twice.
 He is happily married to his wife of over 30 years and the father of four lovely daughters (two of them are beautiful cats).

 Center for Male Reproductive Medicine and Microsurgery